amasky/neural-network-in-python/README.md

 # Neural Network in Python
-* 1 hidden layer (and 2 hidden layers) NN in Python 2
+* 1 hidden layer NN in Python
-* Including a trained model of handwritten digit database MNIST

 ## Dependencies
 Python 2 or 3, NumPy, scikit-learn, matplotlib